strongbox/strongbox-docs/Maven-Metadata.md

      </metadata>
      ```

 - Artifact `version`-level `maven-metadata.xml` (located under, for example: `org/carlspring/strongbox/strongbox-metadata/2.0-SNAPSHOT/maven-metadata.xml`).
-This is used only for timestamped `SNAPSHOT` versioned artifaccts.
+This is used only for timestamped `SNAPSHOT` versioned artifacts.
 The purpose of this file is to contain a list of the existing timestamped artifacts, while at the same time specifying which one of them is the latest deployed one that should be used as the actual `SNAPSHOT` artifact to be resolved by Maven.
 The following is a brief example which illustrates the case where two timestamped `SNAPSHOT` artifacts have been deployed.
 Each deployment of an artifact increments the `<buildNumber/>` and updates the `<timestamp/>` fields.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>